canonical/snapcraft/docs/ros-deployment-with-snaps.rst

 Building the snap
 ~~~~~~~~~~~~~~~~~

-After you’ve created the *snapcraft.yaml*, you can build the snap by simply executing the ``snapcraft`` command in the project directory:
+After you’ve created the *snapcraft.yaml*, you can build the snap by simply executing the :command:`snapcraft` command in the project directory:

 .. code:: bash